| Extinction is a natural event and, from a geological perspective, routine.

 episodes of mass extinction, when many taxa representing a wide array

 of life forms have gone extinct in the same blink of geological time.
+In the modern era, due to human actions, species and ecosystems are threatened

 with destruction to an extent rarely seen in Earth history.
 Probably only